-the LXX rendered the Hebrew word $r\bar{a}has$ with the Greek verb lou $\bar{o}$ .
-Hebrew, not as precise in this word group as Greek, had only one word to describe both full bathing as well as partial washing.
+In Exodus 29:4 and 40:12 (cf., Leviticus 8:6) the inauguration ceremony of the High Priest is prescribed.
+At his anointing the High Priest was first to be completely bathed.
+The translators of the LXX rendered the Hebrew word yar (rachatz) with the Greek verb louo.
+Hebrew, not as precise in this semantic range as Greek, had only one word to describe both full bathing as well as partial washing.
 However, the Jews who translated the Old Testament into Greek were fully cognizant of the different washings and took advantage of the more precise Greek vocabulary to clarify the distinction.
-Only the initial washing of the High Priest was described by $lou\bar{o}$ , subsequent washings that were partial were translated by $nipt\bar{o}$ (Exodus 30:18-21).
+Only the initial washing of the High Priest was described by louo, subsequent washings that were partial were translated by nipto (Exodus 30:18-21).
 The Lord designed these ritual purifications to correspond to an inward spiritual reality.

 The ceremonial washings of the High Priest illustrate the importance of ritual purification in the life of the priest in his service in the Tabernacle and Temple.
 When God first created mankind, the man and the woman were sinless.
 Unhindered fellowship existed between righteous God and the perfect creature until Adam sinned.
 Subsequently, unrighteous man no longer enjoyed fellowship with a righteous God.
-However, even under the Mosaic Law, the grace of God provided a solution in the Tabernacle and Temple where God could once again dwell with man, as symbolized by the Shekinah Glory.
+However, even under the Mosaic Law, the grace of God provided a solution in the Tabernacle and Temple where God could once again dwell with man, as symbolized by the Shekinah glory.
 However, the Mosaic Law established certain safeguards to protect sinful man from intruding on holy ground.
 The system of ritual established in the Mosaic Code provided a way for man to come before God to serve Him.
-In addition, these rituals provided instruction concerning the extent of sin and how radically it must be treated in order for man to have access to God.
+In addition, these rituals provided instruction concerning the extent of sin and how radically the uncleanness it produced must be treated for man to have access to God.

-Throughout Leviticus numerous regulations govern the believer's ceremonial life.
+Throughout Leviticus, numerous regulations governed the believer's ceremonial life.
 Access to the Temple and the presence of God could be thwarted through a wide variety of activities that rendered the supplicant ceremonially or ritually unclean.
-These prohibitions were not in themselves necessarily sinful or immoral.
-It was not a matter of morality or immorality to touch the body of the deceased, or to touch someone who has done so, or to give birth, or to have a skin lesion, or any number of other circumstances.
+Ritual defilement is not the same as personal sin, but was used to teach about the effects of personal sin on man's relationship to God.
+These proscribed activities were not in themselves necessarily sinful or immoral.
+It was not a matter of morality or immorality to touch the body of the deceased, or to touch someone who had done so, or to give birth, or to have a skin lesion, or any number of other circumstances.
 These non-moral actions involved contact with something related to the curse from sin.
 To violate these standards rendered a person ritually unclean for a specified period of days.
 To become ritually clean the participant must first offer the prescribed sacrifice to atone for the violation.
-Significantly, the LXX translators chose the Greek katharizō to translate the Hebrew kipper ("to atone").
+Significantly, the LXX translators chose the Greek katharizo to translate the Hebrew CEC (kaphar) "to atone."